 My flesh and my heart may fail, but God is the strength of my heart and my portion forever (Psalm 73:26).

-Jesus forewarned us that in the end-time, because of the intensity of persecution, the love of many will grow cold and so betray one another, being misled by false teachers and prophets who pander to selfish interests (Matthew 24:9-12).
+Jesus forewarned us that in the end-time because of the intensity of persecution, suspicion and self-interest will cause dissension among Christians.
+As a consequence the love of many will grow cold and so betray one another.
+Many Christians will be misled by false teachers and prophets who pander to selfish interests (Matthew 24:9-12).
 Therefore it is paramount we maintain our love for one another, especially in times of tribulation when we will be tempted to seek our own welfare over our brother’s and sisters in Christ.

-Love for our brothers and sisters in Christ shows the world that we are His disciples and that we have been saved and born again:
+When we show ‘agape’ (unconditional, sacrificial love) for our brothers and sisters in Christ we show the world that we are His disciples and that we have been saved and born again:

 A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
 By this all men will know that you are My disciples, if you have love for one another (John 13:34,35).